wilsonmyeh/stock-portfolio-manager-g6/README.md

 # Stock Portfolio Manager

+Mock web application for managing your stocks.
+Team project for CSCI310 (Software Engineering).

 ## Features
 - Upload a CSV of your current portfolio.
 - Automatically track changes in stocks you own.